$k$-Means Clustering for Persistent Homology: Numerical Experiments

 \section{Numerical Experiments}

 We experimentally evaluate and compare performance of the various persistence diagram representations in the $k$-means algorithm on simulated data as well as a benchmark shape dataset.
 We remark that our experimental setup differs from those conducted in the previous study by \cite{maroulas_kmeans_2017}, which compares persistence-based clustering to other non-persistence-based machine learning clustering algorithms.
 Here, we are interested in the performance of the $k$-means algorithm in the context of persistent homology.
+We note that the aim of our study is not to establish superiority of persistence-based $k$-means clustering over other existing statistical or machine learning clustering methods, but rather to understand the behavior of the $k$-means clustering algorithm in settings of persistent homology.
+The practical benefit to such a study is that it can make clustering by $k$-means actually feasible in certain settings where it would otherwise not be: a notable example that we will study later on Section \ref{sec:exp_pt_cloud} is on data comprising sets of point clouds, where the natural Gromov--Hausdorff metric between point clouds is difficult to compute, and moreover, where the Fr\'{e}chet mean for sets of point clouds---crucial for the implementation of $k$-means---has not yet been defined or studied, to the best of our knowledge.

-Specifically, we implement the $k$-means clustering algorithms on vectorized persistence diagrams, persistence diagrams, and persistence measures.
+Specifically, in our numerical experiments, we implement the $k$-means clustering algorithms on vectorized persistence diagrams, persistence diagrams, and persistence measures.
 In the spirit of machine learning, many embedding methods have been proposed for persistence diagrams so that existing statistical methods and machine learning algorithms can then be applied to these vectorized representations, as discussed earlier.
 We systematically compare the performance of $k$-means on three of the most popular embeddings.
 We also implement $k$-means on persistence diagrams themselves as well as persistence measures, which requires adapting the algorithm to comprise the respective metrics as well as the appropriate means.
 In total, we study a total of five representations for persistent homology in the $k$-means algorithm: three are embeddings of persistence diagrams, persistence diagrams themselves, and finally, their generalization to persistence measures.